Sidra Medicine Performs Qatar's First C-Section In Angiography Suite

-For patients at high risk of bleeding during delivery, performing the C-section in this setting allows for immediate access to critical interventions like endovascular embolization.

-Prof. Johnny Awwad, Chair of Women's Services at Sidra Medicine, said: "Traditionally, IR teams have provided backup support for high-risk deliveries performed in the obstetrics operating rooms (OR).
+Prof Johnny Awwad, chair of Women's Services at Sidra Medicine, said: "Traditionally, IR teams have provided backup support for high-risk deliveries performed in the obstetrics operating rooms (OR).
 However, patient transfer times from the obstetrics OR to the IR suite are lengthy, especially when patients are unstable and we have to factor several safety protocols.
-This multidisciplinary collaboration between obstetrics and IR, is what makes a difference in successfully managing high-risk pregnancies.
-It truly sets our hospital apart in terms of offering women in Qatar, access to the most innovative therapies, expert teams and transformative care.”
+This multidisciplinary collaboration between obstetrics and IR, is what makes a difference in successfully managing high-risk pregnancies.”

 Performing C-sections for high-risk patients directly in the angiography suite, can significantly reduce transfer times from the obstetrics waiting room to the IR from approximately 60 minutes to zero.
 This approach will allow for faster intervention if bleeding occurs.

-Dr. Walid Mubarak, Interventional Radiology Attending Physician and Clinical Lead at Sidra Medicine, said: "For women at high risk of postpartum hemorrhage, this technique can be lifesaving.
+Dr Walid Mubarak, Interventional Radiology Attending Physician and Clinical Lead at Sidra Medicine, said: "For women at high risk of postpartum hemorrhage, this technique can be lifesaving.
 The angiography suite allows us to instantly access cutting-edge technology and perform minimally invasive procedures.
-We can quickly navigate the patient's blood vessels with tiny catheters and precisely deliver embolic agents to stop bleeding.
-This minimizes blood loss and significantly improves the chances of a healthy outcome for both mother and baby."
+We can quickly navigate the patient's blood vessels with tiny catheters and precisely deliver embolic agents to stop bleeding."

-Sidra Medicine's pioneering approach to addressing postpartum hemorrhage (PPH) offers a critical solution for one of the leading causes of maternal mortality worldwide.
-Affecting approximately 1-10 percent1 of deliveries, PPH is responsible for about 27 percent of maternal deaths globally.
-Sidra Medicine's innovative use of an angiography suite for high-risk deliveries sets a new benchmark for maternal care.

-Dr. Ashley Robinson, Vice Chair of Radiology at Sidra Medicine, said: "This achievement demonstrates the power of integrated care, which is central to Sidra Medicine's approach.
-In addition to IR and Obstetrics, we have adult anesthesia and dedicated neonatal intensive care specialists present, ensuring seamless, coordinated care for both mother and baby, all within the angiography suite.
-This innovative approach enhances safety and care for women undergoing high-risk deliveries.”

 Legal Disclaimer: